MicrosoftDocs/azure-docs/articles/private-5g-core/azure-private-5g-core-release-notes-2403.md

 Packet core versions are supported until two subsequent versions are released (unless otherwise noted).
 You should plan to upgrade your packet core in this time frame to avoid losing support.

 ### Currently supported packet core versions
-The following table shows the support status for different Packet Core releases and when they are expected to no longer be supported.
+The following table shows the support status for different Packet Core releases and when they're expected to no longer be supported.

 | Release | Support Status |
 |---------|----------------|